 - Local play area (open 8.30am - Dusk)

 - Orienteering course - opens June 2004

 - Developments underway:

-- McPhun's Park - an area of horticultural excellence for quiet contemplation
+- McPhun's Park - an area for quiet contemplation

 - People's Palace Gardens - areas of horticultural excellence